lmhol/capture/README.md

-This is a javascript game based on surviving zombies and getting to the correct cities on time.
+This is a geography/zombie/race game.
+You have to avoid/kill zombies, find the city, and get to it on time.

 Controls are WASD or arrow keys

-As of right now, there is no continuity for gameplay.
-It must be reloaded after every game.

 Future Upgrades:

+Login

+Store

+Ad banner

 Better UI

 Multiplayer

 Mobile